 There are quite a few types of credit card you can apply for.
 Which one you choose depends on what you need it for.

-Balance transfer credit cards are a good option if you want to transfer a balance from another card and some come with 0% to pay on the balance being transferred.
 You can also look at money transfer cards which have the option to transfer money straight into your bank account.
 You might be interested in rebuilding your credit using a credit card.
 Using a card in a responsible way is a good way to show you manage your finances in a smart way.
 Or it could be a large purchase which you need to finance, like a holiday or home improvements.
 A card will let you pay upfront and then spread the repayments over a period of time.

 Once you have an idea of the type of card, have a think about your credit limit.
 You should ensure you have a credit limit that allows you enough available balance but is also manageable.
 If you need a card to rebuild your credit, you may find you can only get a card with a lower credit limit.